 The following information may help to address your question:

 Neuronal intranuclear inclusion disease (NIID) refers to a group of rare degenerative nerve diseases.
 Signs and symptoms of NIID are widespread, progressive, and usually begin in childhood.
 NIID causes worsening of many of the body's activities, including balance, movement, talking, eating, and cognition.
 Currently the cause of NIID is not known.
-Both sporadic and familial cases have been described.
+Both sporadic and

 Parkinsonism - Abnormal movements, such as difficulty starting and controlling movement, stiffness of the trunk, arms, or legs, tremor, soft voice, and decrease in facial expressions.